What is low-code/no-code application development?

 - Increased automation: By establishing basic rules for decision-making, users can automate the design of workflows that can then be implemented in multiple information systems.
 Many LCNC tools use RPA and employ artificial intelligence (AI) and machine learning to offer suggestions for automation based on existing data sets.

 - Lower costs: The reduction in time can save valuable resources.
 LCNC also makes maintenance activities less complex, reducing costs and the burden on IT.
 In addition, you can test new ideas coming from virtually any department very inexpensively.
-These ideas can then revolutionize entire processes and increase productivity and efficiency.
+These ideas can then revolutionise entire processes and increase productivity and efficiency.

 - Simpler data integration: Creating workflows where information is collected, shared, processed, and stored makes data integration simpler and more flexible.
 LCNC tools allow users to find, understand, and use data within a process.
 This will allow you to identify the source, ownership, validity, and quality of data across processes and make more informed and confident decisions.